ispyb/py-ispyb/docs/auth.md

 To authentify their requests, users should get a py-ISPyB token.
 This token is provided by the `/auth/login` route with `GET` method and the following request headers:

--   **module** - name of the module to be used for authentication, as specified in configuration
+-   **plugin** - name of the plugin to be used for authentication, as specified in configuration
 -   **username** _(optional)_
 -   **password** _(optional)_
 -   **token** _(optional)_